Alex Carapetis

 Alex Carapetis (born 27 April 1982) is an Australian drummer and member of The Voidz.
 He was formerly a member of Wolfmother, and has toured with Nine Inch Nails, and Julian Casablancas among others.
 Alex currently resides in Los Angeles.

 Early life

 Born in Adelaide, Australia, Alex studied jazz at the Elder Conservatorium in 2000 before moving to Sydney to further his music career.
 He finally relocated to the US in 2005 at the age of 23.

 Career

 Touring

-In October 2005, Trent Reznor hired Carapetis to be the touring drummer for Nine Inch Nails on their With Teeth World Tour alongside openers Queens of the Stone Age and Autolux.
+In October 2005, Trent Reznor hired Carapetis to be the touring drummer for Nine Inch Nails on their With Teeth World Tour, following the departure of long-time drummer Jerome Dillon, due to health issues.
+Carapetis was later replaced by Josh Freese, who had previously played with the band after Dillon's initial hospitalisation.
 In 2006, Alex toured as a drummer with Phoenix on their 'It's Never Been Like That' tour through the US and Europe and finished the year touring with Juliette and the Licks.

 Studio Work

 Alex has worked on various studio recordings with notable artists such as Sky Ferreira, Noah and the Whale, Passion Pit, Robbie Williams and Lenny Kravitz.